hfp/libxs/README.md

 [![License](https://img.shields.io/badge/license-BSD3-blue.svg)](LICENSE.md) [![Travis CI](https://travis-ci.org/hfp/libxs.svg?branch=master "Master branch build status")](https://github.com/hfp/libxs/wiki/Status) [![ReadtheDocs](https://readthedocs.org/projects/libxs/badge/?version=latest "Read the Docs")](https://libxs.readthedocs.io/)

-LIBXS is a library for small dense and small sparse matrix-matrix multiplications as well as for deep learning primitives such as small convolutions targeting Intel Architecture.
-Small matrix multiplication kernels are generated for the following instruction set extensions: Intel&#160;SSE, Intel&#160;AVX, Intel&#160;AVX2, IMCI (KNCni) for Intel&#160;Xeon&#160;Phi coprocessors ("KNC"), and Intel&#160;AVX&#8209;512 as found in the Intel&#160;Xeon&#160;Phi processor family&#160;(Knights Landing "KNL", Knights Mill "KNM") and Intel&#160;Xeon processors (Skylake-SP "SKX").
-Historically small matrix multiplications were only optimized for the Intel&#160;Many Integrated Core Architecture "MIC") using intrinsic functions, meanwhile optimized assembly code is targeting all afore mentioned instruction set extensions (static code generation), and Just&#8209;In&#8209;Time (JIT) code generation is targeting Intel&#160;SSE3, Intel&#160;AVX and beyond.
-Optimized code for small convolutions is JIT-generated for Intel&#160;AVX2 and Intel&#160;AVX&#8209;512.
+LIBXS is a library for specialized dense and sparse matrix operations as well as for deep learning primitives such as small convolutions targeting Intel Architecture.
+Small matrix multiplication kernels (SMMs) are generated for Intel&#160;SSE, Intel&#160;AVX, Intel&#160;AVX2, IMCI (KNCni) for Intel&#160;Xeon&#160;Phi coprocessors (KNC), and Intel&#160;AVX&#8209;512 as found in the Intel&#160;Xeon&#160;Phi processor family&#160;(KNL, KNM) and Intel&#160;Xeon processors (SKX).
+Highly optimized code for small convolutions is targeting Intel&#160;AVX2 and Intel&#160;AVX&#8209;512, whereas other targets can automatically leverage specialized SMMs to perform convolutions.

+The library supports statically generated code at configuration time (SMMs), uses optimized code paths based on compiler-generated code as well as Intrinsic functions, but mainly utilizes Just&#8209;In&#8209;Time (JIT) code specialization for compiler-independent performance (matrix multiplications, matrix transpose/copy, sparse functionality, and small convolutions).
+LIBXS is suitable for "build once and deploy everywhere" i.e., no special target flags are needed to exploit the available performance.

 **Where to go for documentation?**